New Construction Reminders

 - Portable toilets and dumpsters will not be allowed in the right-of-way without an obstruction permit.
 If you do not want to obtain an obstruction permit please place it on private property.

-- Sewer Access Charge is $750 and the Water Access Charge is $900.
+- Residential 1" Line Water Access Charge is $900 and the Sewer Access Charge is $750.
 The Water Utility is providing the 1” copper for installation of the water service.
 In the Public Works Checklist there has been an area added for you to indicate what length of copper you will need.
 When you are ready for the copper please call 507-934-0670 and ask for the Water Foreman.
 He will get the materials ready for pick up.
 Please provide a 4 hour notice.
 The water service will not be energized until the excess copper is returned the water utility.

 - Vacant lots adjacent to construction property are not intended for construction purposes.
 If permission is granted from land owner a separate security deposit for each disturbed lot will be required.
 If the area disturbed is not corrected to city standards the security deposit will be used to restore the area.